lumen-notes/lumen/README.md

 1. Create a new GitHub repository to store your notes in.
 1. Generate a GitHub personal access token with `repo` access.
-1. Paste your personal access token and repository name into Lumen.
+1. Paste your personal access token and repository details into Lumen.

 ## Syntax